strongloop/strongloop.com2/_posts/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

   * JWTService: a service associate with JWTStrategy to generate and verify JWT.

 * Interceptors:
-  * AuthorizationInterceptor: a middle layer between API request and authentication that use UserPermissionsProvider to verify user's permission.
+  * AuthorizationInterceptor: a middle layer comes after authentication that use UserPermissionsProvider to verify user's permission.
 You can find more information about LoopBack 4 Interceptor at [here](https://loopback.io/doc/en/lb4/Interceptors.html#order-of-invocation-for-interceptors).

 Here is a diagram to show you what will happen after an API call.